●The weekly Poems of the Week (POTW) submission deadline is Friday at noon, Pacific Time (3pm EST).

 SUBMISSIONS FOR REGULAR ISSUES OF LIGHT

 See separate guidelines page.

-Poems chosen from among each week's POTW submissions will run the following Monday; if you don't receive an acceptance by Tuesday, feel free to submit your poem elsewhere.
+Poems chosen from among each week's POTW submissions will run the following Monday (three days after the submission deadline); if you don't receive an acceptance by Tuesday, feel free to submit your poem elsewhere.
 On rare occasions (and with notice to the poet), we might hold an accepted POTW to run another week, or consider a POTW submission for one of Light's biannual issues instead.
-All accepted POTWs will be archived and searchable on Light's website, just like poems in our regular issues.
+All published POTWs will be archived and searchable on Light's website, just like poems in our regular issues.

 Like most poetry magazines, Light is a nonpaying market—at least for now.
 We seek non-exclusive rights to your work.
 (See below.)

 When submitting work to Light, you agree that:

 ● It's original work, by you, and you hold the copyright.

 ● It has never appeared online before, outside of a workshop or private social-media page.

 ● It hasn't been published in a print (paper) journal or anthology within the previous two years.
 (If it has appeared in a print book you wrote, though, that's fine.)

 ● If the work is accepted by Light, you will not publish it elsewhere before it appears in Light.
 After the work appears in Light, you are free to reprint it wherever you like, but please include a credit line saying it was first published in Light and, when possible, include a link to our home page.